 Choose colors that correspond to the temperature ranges for your area.
 For example, you might pick blue for temperatures below 40 °F, green for temperatures between 40-50 °F, yellow for temperatures between 50-60 °F, orange for temperatures between 60-70 °F, and red for temperatures above 70 °F.

 You can also pick different colors for different temperature ranges, or use shades of the same color.
-Above is an example of a range of temperatures with colors that you can use in a temperature blanket.
+Above in the temperature blanket chart is an example of a range of temperatures with colors that you can use in a temperature blanket.

 Create a temperature chart